rawleyfowler/Humming-Bird/README.md

 things minimal, allowing the user to pull in things like templating engines, and ORM's on their own terms.

 ## Features
+Humming-Bird has 2 simple layers, at the lowest levels we have `Humming-Bird::Glue` which is a simple "glue-like" layer for interfacing with
+`Humming-Bird::Backend`'s.
-Humming-Bird has 2 simple layers, at its core we have `Humming-Bird::HTTPServer` which handles all of the low-level HTTP bits.
-Then you have the routing stack that handles: routing, middleware, error handling, cookies, etc.
+Then you have the routing and actual handler logic in `Humming-Bird::Core` that handles: routing, middleware, error handling, cookies, etc.

 - Powerful function composition based routing and application logic
     - Routers